 Passengers traveling to Puerto Rico must have proof of citizenship, a Passport is preferred, however an original Birth Certificate is acceptable for U.S. Citizens accompanied by a U. S. issued picture I. D. Passengers traveling to any other international requirements of countries visited.
 Seaborne will not be responsible for any additional expenses incurred if our flight is missed due to improper ID and/or delays incurred by TSA/Customs Border Patrol processing.

 RECOMMENDED CHECK-IN TIMES

 Seaborne asks that passengers make their best effort to make it to their flight at the recommended time.
-Passengers who arrive just prior to flight close are not guaranteed passage for themselves or their luggage as priority is first come first serve flight loading based upon approximately 175 lbs per person and 30 lbs of luggage.
+Passengers who arrive just prior to flight close are not guaranteed passage for themselves or their luggage as priority is first come first serve flight loading based upon approximately 175 lbs per person and 30 lbs of baggage.
 Initial passengers may exceed these planning limits leaving less weight available for those who are last to check-in.
 Weather or other flight planning conditions may also require more fuel-further limiting weight available for those who check-in last.
 While Seaborne makes all efforts to ensure all of our passengers and their luggage arrive at their destination together, those who arrive after the recommended times and with excess luggage allowance stand the chance of being bumped.
 Bumped guests who arrive prior to flight close will be re-accommodated at no expense on the next available flight.

 FLIGHTS DEPARTING PUERTO RICO AND ALL INTERNATIONAL CITIES TO ANY DESTINATION

 Recommended check-in time is 2 to 3 hours with flight close 45 minutes prior to flight departure.